marcoacierno/Slaughterfield-AD/README.md

 - TCW/CW support
 - Upload of matches online
 - Bases pack concept (So in ESL mode you can use ESL basepack and in other modes the normal basepack)
-- Auto round in Fun mode so admins or votation needed.
+- Auto round in Fun mode so no admins or votation needed.
 Everything is automatic.

 There is a ESL mode and a voting system.